AyushVerma2/java-thread-algo/README.md

 ### EXECUTOR Example explanation:

-	Executer -1
+ #### Executer
-	-each java thred corrospond to one OS thread.
+* each java thred corrospond to one OS thread.
-	-CPU intensive" hashing or cryptographic/video alog..
+* CPU intensive" hashing or cryptographic/video alog..
-	-IO bound DB/netwrk/File
+* IO bound DB/netwrk/File
-	-if app is cup cound ,then nuomber of thread shud be equal to number of cores..
+* if app is cup cound ,then nuomber of thread shud be equal to number of cores..

-	Exectue -2
-		-4 type of threadpool
+* 4 type of threadpool
-		-Fixed threadpool, (in blocking Q and thread pick task form it) -CachedThread pool , Synchronous  Q ,kill htead if idle, can create any  umber of thread.
+   * Fixed threadpool, (in blocking Q and thread pick task form it)
+   * CachedThread pool , Synchronous  Q ,kill htead if idle, can create any  umber of thread.
-		-ScheduledThreadpool: kind of task that need to eb schduele(scurity check.log check evey 10 sec) service.scheduleAtFixedRAte and service.secheduelATFixedDelay
+   * ScheduledThreadpool: kind of task that need to eb schduele(scurity check.log check evey 10 sec)
+	 * service.scheduleAtFixedRAte and service.secheduelATFixedDelay
-		   service.schedule(new TAsk(),10)
+         * service.schedule(new TAsk(),10)
-		 -SingleThreadExecutor: same as fixedTP ,if thread is killed, it will recreate a new threas and execute : when we want task 1 run before task 2 i.e sequential
+   * SingleThreadExecutor: same as fixedTP ,if thread is killed, it will recreate a new threas and execute
+		 	*  when we want task 1 run before task 2 i.e sequential

   ### Java memory model:
 Program: seres of statement,jvm may change the order of ur instruction to drive the prefformacne but the semantic of prog remain same.